Winnie-the-Pooh: Blood and Honey 2: Plot

-After narrowly surviving Winnie-the-Pooh's and Piglet's killing spree, (Note: As depicted in Winnie-the-Pooh: Blood and Honey (2023).)
+Narrowly having survived Winnie-the-Pooh's and Piglet's killing spree, (Note: As depicted in Winnie-the-Pooh: Blood and Honey (2023).)
 Christopher Robin flees from the Hundred Acre Wood and returns to his childhood town of Ashdown to seek help; the corpses of Maria and her friends are recovered from the woods, but Christopher is believed to be responsible.

 The incident is dubbed the "Hundred Acre Massacre", and a film adaptation based on the murders is released, damaging Christopher's reputation in Ashdown.
-Only a few people believe Christopher's story, including his childhood friends Lexy, Finn, and Aaron, his parents Alan and Daphne, and his younger sister Bunny.
+Only a few people believe Christopher's story, including his childhood friends Lexy, Finn, and Aaron, his parents Alan and Daphne, and his younger sister "Bunny."
 Now an outcast, Christopher has nightmares about Pooh and goes to his hypnotherapist Mary Darling to deal with a trauma in which his twin brother Billy was kidnapped many years ago during their birthday party, and was never seen again.

 Meanwhile, in the Hundred Acre Wood, Pooh and Piglet are forced to hide with fellow creatures Tigger and Owl when their home is burned down.
-After they slaughter three university students in a recreational vehicle, Owl tries to convince Pooh to attack Ashdown instead of waiting for more people to come to the woods.
-Some hunters, among them Aaron, ambush the creatures and shoot Piglet in the head as revenge for the deaths of Maria’s group.
+After slaughtering three university students in a recreational vehicle, Owl tries to convince Pooh to attack Ashdown instead of waiting for more people to come to the woods.
+Some hunters, among them Aaron, ambush the creatures and shoot Piglet in the head as revenge for the deaths of Maria's group.
 Pooh murders them in retaliation and reconsiders Owl's proposal, but Aaron survives and returns to Ashdown.